Marklogic-retired/marklogic-data-hub/examples/smart-mastering-complete/README.md

 ## How to install

-To try this project out using QuickStart, start with a clean MarkLogic instance - i.e. without an existing Data hub installation.
-Then, you can either install this project's application via QuickStart or via Gradle.

-### Install via QuickStart

-To install via QuickStart, simply start QuickStart and browse to this project folder.
-Use QuickStart to initialize this project and then deploy the application.

-### Install via Gradle
+As of 5.4.0, this project has been converted so that it can be used with Hub Central.
+Thus, it cannot be installed via QuickStart - it must be installed via Gradle.

-To install via Gradle, first initialize the project:
+To install via Gradle, first initialize the project (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew -i hubInit

 Then modify the gradle-local.properties file and either un-comment the mlUsername and mlPassword properties and set the password for your admin user, or set the properties to a different MarkLogic user that is able to deploy applications.

-Then deploy the application:
+Then deploy the application (include -Ptesting=true if you are trying to use a snapshot version of DHF):

     ./gradlew -i mlDeploy

-Next, start up QuickStart and browse to this project folder and login to QuickStart.

 ## How to run the flow